Skaled/Skaled-Core/README.md

 Q: When a new stable release will come? <br>
 A: <b>I've just released v1.4.0.
 Check it out!</b>

-Q: All releases are going to get Debian OS too? <br>
-A: No, because it would take me too much time.
-So only the stable releases are going to get it.

 Q: When experimental releases are going to get a translation for every language? <br>
 A: When a stable release will come.